Community Corps Student Groups

 SCP is partnered with One Neighborhood Builders and the William D’Abate Community School, an elementary school in the Olneyville neighborhood of Providence, to provide after-school enrichment programming to K-5 students.
 The Swearer Classroom Program strives to improve specifically literacy and math skills in these elementary school children.
 Members of SCP engage at least once a week, in small groups or individually, with children who are struggling with the curriculum.
 Our members act as adult mentors to the children, giving them a positive role model and a person at their school who cares about them.

-STEMS In School is partnered with Mentor R.I., an organization with a mission to ensure youth have access to the motivational and supportive relationships they need to grow into confident, successful adults.
+STEMS In School is partnered with Annenberg Institute for School Reform.
 STEM tutors increase high school students' college and career readiness, as well as support other after school programs.
 Tutors typically engage 1- 2 times per week between the hours of 3 and 5.p.m at Hope High School or their respective after school site.

 Sexual Health Advocacy through Peer Education (SHAPE)

 SHAPE is partnered with Planned Parenthood of Southern New England (PPSNE), an organization delivering vital reproductive health care, sex education, and information to millions of people worldwide.
 SHAPE strives to create an environment in which high school students can engage in accurate, authentic, and honest conversations about sexuality and sexual health.
 SHAPE members facilitate workshops where students can learn about and discuss topics related to sexual health and sexuality in an open setting.